 Mist Collection for Heat Treating

-Heat treating, quenching, and annealing use a combination of heat and cool metal parts to reach the desired material asset.
-Water, brine and oil, are typically used to reduce the temperature of the metal parts.
-When cooling metal smoke, steam, metal scale and mist are emitted.
+The goals of heat treating, quenching, and annealing are all reached by combining heat and cold.
+Water, brine, and oil are typically used to reduce the temperature of the metal parts.
+When cooling metal, smoke, steam, metal scale, and mist are emitted.

-To collect these various mists, several filtration systems are necessary to manage solids or metal scales.
-The mist and smoke need a seperate filter.
-The water, brine and oil emit 0.8 to 5 microns of mist.
+Several filtration systems are needed to handle solids or metal scales so that these different mists can be collected.
+The mist and smoke need separate filters.
+A mist of 0.8 to 5 microns is produced by water, brine, and oil.
 Smoke is .07 to 1 micron.
 The metal scale and fumes are .5 to 2 microns.

 Drawing Operations